Kos Minar

 The Kos Minars (translated: Mile Pillars) are medieval Indian milestones along the Grand Trunk Road on the northern Indian subcontinent that were introduced by the 16th-century Pashtun ruler Sher Shah Suri of the Sur Empire.
 Kos Minars were erected to serve as markers of distance along royal routes from Agra to Ajmer, Agra to Lahore, and from Agra to Mandu in the south.

 Most of the Kos Minars are present in Uttar Pradesh, Rajasthan, Madhya Pradesh, Haryana, and Punjab by the roadsides, railway tracks, paddy fields and in many towns and villages.

 Kos Minars were described as a "marvel of India" by early European travellers such as Sir Thomas Roe and have been labeled as an integral part of India's "national communication system" by Archaeological Survey of India.

 Characteristics

 A kos in Sanskrit is one fourth of a yojana, an ancient Indian unit of distance.
 It represented a distance of approximately 3.22 km.
+A kos length of approximately 4.2 km was documented in a case study from Punjab.
 Minar is an Arabic word for tower, related to minaret.

 Kos Minars are solid round pillars, around 30 ft in height, on a masonry platform built with bricks and plastered over with lime.
 They are not identical.
 As milestones, they were an important part of communication and travel.